International-Data-Spaces-Association/IDS-testbed/Testbed/OmejdnDAPS/README.md

 ### Knowledge acquired
 * OmejdnDAPS/omejdn-daps-master/config:
-  * Client id: setup the id.
+  * Client id: Setup the id.
 For simplicity, can be the certificate name before the extension
-  * Name:
+  * Name: A desc